zhixiangteoh/eecs280-notes/final/final.md

 ### a.
 Be able to identify recursion, tail recursion, tree recursion, and structural recursion problems

+Recursion is when a function calls itself by taking a "recursive leap of faith" until it reaches a base case.

+Linear recursion would mean that at most only one recursive call is made in each invocation of the function.
+Keep note that this does not mean that there is only one call in the body, as there could be an if else statement which determines which call to make.

+Tail recursion is when the recursive call is the last call made in the function.
+All of the work must be done in the active flow before the call takes place.

+Tree recursion is if a single invocation of the function can make more than one recursive call.
+Such a function subdivides a recursive case into multiple subproblems.

 ### b.
 Be able to write a recursive function given a problem

 #### i.
 Break down problem into smaller sub-problems

+First identify the base case. ex.
+What if there is no root to start off?
+What if the node parameter is a nullptr?
+Then look at the root, its children, and in some rare cases, their children.
+If you need to go too far down the tree in your implementation, something is wrong.

 ### c.
 Understand how to write a structural recursive function